-By the way.
-You don’t need to spend money at all, or you could spend it in a different way.
-You could all agree for example to go get gifts for those who need them the most, or pay a certain amount of money for any chosen charity.
+By the way – you don’t need to spend money at all, or you can choose to spend it differently.
+You could all agree, for example, to get gifts for those who need them the most or pay a certain amount of money for any chosen charity.
 The possibilities are endless.

-Whatever it is – just make sure you and put it on repeat;)
+Whatever it is – make sure you do it, and you put it on repeat;)

 No-one said that the traditions are there to last forever.
 No-one said the already established traditions are the ones and only ones to follow.
 How do you feel about making some of your own?
 Ones that you and your family will love?
 It can be whatever you want it to be, with the people that matter to you.

-* If for any reason you don’t feel like cooking or baking – don’t torture yourself and order out or set some limits on what you will actually prepare.
+- If you don’t feel like cooking or baking – don’t torture yourself and order out or set some limits on what you will prepare.

-* When you’re tired of reading – watch a spirit rising movie, but do try to limit your screen time all together…
+- When you’re tired of reading, watch a spirit-rising movie, but try to limit your screen time altogether…

 This is it.

-I wanted it be short and concise.
-You and only you are the ones to decide what’s good for you.
+I wanted it to be short and concise.
+You and only you are the one to decide what’s right for you.